dexter-zone/dexter_core/contracts/stable_5pool/README.md

-# Dexter Protocol :: Stable Pool
+# Dexter Protocol :: Stable-5-Pool

-Dexter's Stable Pool implements the stableswap invariant for its compute calculations on Liquidity provision / withdrawal and swaps.
-Most of the stableswap compute code is taken from the Astroport's `pair_stable` contract
+Dexter's Stable-5-Pool implements the stableswap invariant for upto 5 assets in the pool and implements compute calculations on Liquidity provision / withdrawal and swaps.

 ## Contract State